apollographql/apollo/docs/source/tutorial/local-state.md

 <h3 id="direct-writes">Direct cache writes</h3>

 Direct cache writes are convenient when you want to write a simple field, like a boolean or a string, to the Apollo cache.
 We perform a direct write by calling `client.writeData()` and passing in an object with a data property that corresponds to the data we want to write to the cache.
-We've already seen an example of a direct write when we called `client.writeData` in the `onCompleted` handler for the login `Mutation` component.
-Let's look at a similar example where we copy the code below to create a logout button:
+We've already seen an example of a direct write, when we called `client.writeData` in the `onCompleted` handler for the login `Mutation` component.
+Let's look at a similar example, where we copy the code below to create a logout button:

 _src/containers/logout-button.js_